PROFILE

 response to North Korea's freezing its

-accept the decisions of KEDO, the financier and
+to accept the decisions of KEDO, the financier

-supplier of the LWRs, with respect to provision
+and supplier of the LWRs, with respect to

-Sinpo as the LWR project site and held a
+identified Sinpo as the LWR project site and

 Electric Power Corporation (KEPCO) signed the